codeforamerica/form-flow/README.md

 * `true` if the file was scanned by the service and did not have a virus.
 * `false` if not scanned, either because the service is down or disabled.

-> ⚠️ If a file has a virus, it is rejected and not saved in our systems.
+> ⚠️ If virus scanning is enabled and a virus is detected in a file, it is rejected and not saved in
+> our systems.

 ## Document Download